DrFaust92/bitbucket-go-client/docs/IssueTrackerApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **RepositoriesWorkspaceRepoSlugIssuesIssueIdChangesPost**
-> IssueChange RepositoriesWorkspaceRepoSlugIssuesIssueIdChangesPost(ctx, body, issueId, repoSlug, workspace) Modify the state of an issue
+> ModelError RepositoriesWorkspaceRepoSlugIssuesIssueIdChangesPost(ctx, body, issueId, repoSlug, workspace) Modify the state of an issue

 Makes a change to the specified issue.
 For example, to change an issue's state and assignee, create a new change object that modifies these fields:  ``` curl https://api.bitbucket.org/2.0/site/master/issues/1234/changes \\   -s -u evzijst -X POST -H \"Content-Type: application/json\" \\   -d '{     \"changes\": {       \"assignee_account_id\": {         \"new\": \"557058:c0b72ad0-1cb5-4018-9cdc-0cde8492c443\"       },       \"state\": {         \"new\": 'resolved\"       }     }     \"message\": {       \"raw\": \"This is now resolved.\"     }   }' ```  The above example also includes a custom comment to go alongside the change.
 This comment will also be visible on the issue page in the UI.
 The fields of the `changes` object are strings, not objects.
 This allows for immutable change log records, even after user accounts, milestones, or other objects recorded in a change entry, get renamed or deleted.
 The `assignee_account_id` field stores the account id.
 When POSTing a new change and changing the assignee, the client should therefore use the user's account_id in the `changes.assignee_account_id.new` field.
 This call requires authentication.
 Private repositories or private issue trackers require the caller to authenticate with an account that has appropriate authorization.